TiffanyNwanne/Customer-Segmentation-Analysis/README.md

 ### **E.  Preferred Channels by Region**
 [![Preview Image](https://github.com/TiffanyNwanne/NovaBank-Customer-Segmentation-Analysis/blob/main/Preferred%20Channel%20by%20Region.png))](https://github.com/TiffanyNwanne/NovaBank-Customer-Segmentation-Analysis/blob/main/Preferred%20Channel%20by%20Region.png)

-- ATMs and branch banking are dominant in **North-Central and North-West**.
+- The channel used most in the North Central Region is **Branch banking**
+- ATMs are used the most in the North-West, South-East and South-South, though the South-South uses both ATMs and Online banking options evenly.
-- Mobile apps and online banking are more prevalent in **South-South and South-West**.
+- Online banking is most prevalent in the South-West.

 ### **F. Loan Analysis by Gender and Age Group**